 Why fall on a sword, when nothing worse is risked by fighting?

 Here is a case in point about not falling on a sword when nothing worse is risked by fighting.
 Recently, I was in court for a drunk driving case in another county, so I asked a local lawyer some things about the judge, and he ended by saying: “This judge will be happy to bind himself on the sentence before a guilty plea is entered.”
 I replied: “Who is talking about a guilty plea?
 My client is going to trial.”
-He responded: “Why go to trial if the prosecutor is offering a guilty plea to the lesser charge and a probation before judgment?"
-I answered: "What difference does that make, unless my client is later found in violation of a probation before judgment, when at that time only will the client face higher points off his license and more jail exposure?"
+He responded: “Why go to trial if the prosecutor is offering a guilty plea to the lesser charge a favorable recommended sentence?”
+In the same courtroom was another colleague who shook his head about the judge I had, not because he is a harsh sentencer, but because “He’s tough to obtain an acquittal from.”

 Particularly with the case having been postponed over my strong objection, what good would have come from my client’s entering a guilty plea that day?
 The next time we come to court, who knows if one of the prosecutor’s witnesses again will be unavailable?
 If that happens, and if the prosecutor’s postponement request is denied, we win, most likely through a dismissal.

 Fairfax criminal lawyer Jonathan Katz pursues your best defense against Virginia DUI, felony and misdemeanor prosecutions.
 Choosing your right attorney can make all the difference for your case outcome.
 Call Jon Katz’s staff at 703-383-1100 to schedule your free initial in-person confidential consultation about your court-pending case.